 Thank you for visiting the Everywhen!
-We are delighted to announce that Constellation City will be built in the Black Rock Desert this JULY 2022!
+We are delighted to see a grassroots effort to build Constellation City in the Black Rock Desert this JULY 2022!

 Located in Northern Nevada, the Black Rock Desert is a fully exposed, high-desert environment with temperatures that can exceed 105ºF or drop below 60ºF in the evenings.
 This is a dusty environment, devoid of water and shade, greeting visitors with a flat, horizon-to-horizon expanse called playa.

 About Constellation City

 Everywhen's goals for Constellation City is to create a community-built temporary city that will exhibit the art, homesteads and camps of the artists, visitors, dancers, revelers, and campers of the Black Rock Desert.
 The city will take the form of Pleiades, the Seven Sisters asterism, to guide its design.
 By linking dense, ringed neighborhoods nodes with art parks and grand avenues, we will build an art city that emphasizes intimate experiences.
 We declined to proceed with the permitting process for 2022, so the Everywhen Project will not be building an official Constellation City experience.

 The future city will contain several districts, allowing camps, installations and homesteads to be placed amongst different neighborhoods:

 The Hootenanny, an area dedicated to dance and fire

 Central City, where Backstage, Hospitality, Medical and other core services are located

 Quiet Sector, an area without sound in the late evenings and early mornings

 The Avenues, the bridge between neighboring rings; an area with straight lots and roads.